Halloween Havoc (1995): Event

 Sgt.
 Craig Pittman pinned VK Wallstreet after Jim Duggan hit Wallstreet with a taped fist.
 Duggan's interference came after Big Bubba Rogers hit Pittman with his own taped fist to knock him out.
 After Diamond Dallas Page entered the ring, a fake Johnny B. Badd appeared at the entranceway (played by Joey Maggs) to distract Page and allow the real Badd to sneak up on Page from behind.
 The Zodiac replaced Kamala, who had left WCW.
 During the match, a fan hopped the barricade and entered the ring.
 Savage and Zodiac fought to the outside until the referee and security could escort the fan away.
 Meng was disqualified after The Taskmaster interfered on Meng's behalf.
 Brian Pillman and Arn Anderson were disqualified when Ric Flair turned on Sting.
 Hulk Hogan's "Hulkster" truck (Bigfoot 15) pushed Giant's "Dungeon of Doom" truck (Bigfoot 8) out of the circle for the win.
 This match took place on top of the nearby Cobo Hall.
 Although it was portrayed as live, the match was actually taped the previous night.
 WCW stunt co-ordinator Ellis Edwards portrayed the referee for this match, and the commentary team was joined by Bigfoot creator Bob Chandler.
 After the match, Hogan and The Giant began fighting, resulting in the Giant (kayfabe) falling off the side of the building.

 In the main event Hogan was disqualified after Hart hit the referee with the WCW World Heavyweight Championship belt.
 Hart then turned on Hogan by hitting him with the title belt and joined the Dungeon of Doom.
 After the match The Yeti came to the ring and assisted Giant by putting Hogan in a double bearhug, so that they were both crushing Hogan at the same time.
 Randy Savage came to the ring to try to save Hogan, as did Lex Luger.
 Lex Luger turned on Savage by attacking him and then put Hogan in the Torture Rack, joining the Dungeon of Doom.
-The Giant took the belt from the referee after the match and left with it; Jimmy Hart later revealed that he had a clause put in the contract that the title could change hands on a disqualification, but a week later on Nitro, The Giant was stripped of the title, because the disqualification was due to Hart's interference.
+The Giant took the belt from the referee after the match and left with it; Hart later revealed that he had a clause put in the contract that the title could change hands on a disqualification, but a week later on Nitro, The Giant was stripped of the title, because the disqualification was due to Hart's interference.
 The title belt was later rewarded to the winner of the 3 ring 60 man Battle Royal at WCW World War 3 1995, which was won by Randy Savage.